capactio/website/docs/content-development/guide.md

 ```
 </details>

-The **Type** values are described using [JSON Schema](https://json-schema.org/).

-> Currently the **Type** manifests are not used in Capact to validate the data of the inputs and outputs.
-Validation of the data will be added later on, although
+The **Type** values are described using [JSON Schema](https://json-schema.org/) and are used to validate the data of the inputs and outputs.
-> it is still useful to define the **Types** to document the schema of the data.

 ## Runners